Crimso777/Factorio-Access/README.md

 Recalibrate: CONTROL + END

 ## While in a menu

-Note: Many functions are implemented only in the inventory screen, such as shift tab and item information.
-Soon these features will be in building menus, but for now it is expected behavior.

 Change tabs within a menu: TAB and SHIFT + TAB

-Select Item: OPEN SQUARE BRACKET

-Item information: L
+Navigate inventory slots: W A S D

 Coordinates of current inventory slot: K

+Selected item information: L

+Grab item in hand: LEFT BRACKET

-Smart Insert/Smart Withdrawal: SHIFT + OPEN SQUARE BRACKET
+Smart Insert/Smart Withdrawal: SHIFT + LEFT BRACKET

 Note: This will insert an item stack, or withdraw an item stack from a building.
 It is smart because it will decide the proper inventory to send the item to.
 For instance, smart inserting coal into a furnace will attempt to put it in the fuel category, as opposed to the input category.

-Bulk transfer: CONTROL + OPEN SQUARE BRACKET
+Multi stack smart transfer: CONTROL + LEFT BRACKET

-Note: When you have a building inventory open, pressing CONTROL + OPEN SQUARE BRACKET for a selected item in an inventory will cause an attempt to transfer the entire supply of this item to the other inventory.
+Note: When you have a building inventory open, pressing CONTROL + LEFT BRACKET for a selected item in an inventory will cause an attempt to transfer the entire supply of this item to the other inventory.
 Non-transferred items will remain in their original inventory.
-Similarly, pressing CONTROL + CLOSE SQUARE BRACKET will try to transfer half of the entire supply of the selected item.
+Similarly, pressing CONTROL + RIGHT BRACKET will try to transfer half of the entire supply of the selected item.

-Note 2: When you have a building inventory open and select an empty slot, pressing CONTROL + OPEN SQUARE BRACKET will cause an attempt to transfer the full contents of the selected inventory into the other inventory.
+Note 2: When you have a building inventory open and select an empty slot, pressing CONTROL + LEFT BRACKET will cause an attempt to transfer the full contents of the selected inventory into the other inventory.
 This is useful for easily filling up labs and assembling machines with everything applicable from your own inventory instead of searching for items individually.
 Non-transferred items will remain in their original inventory.
-Similarly, pressing CONTROL + CLOSE SQUARE BRACKET on an empty slot will try to transfer half of the entire supply of every item.
+Similarly, pressing CONTROL + RIGHT BRACKET on an empty slot will try to transfer half of the entire supply of every item.

 Modify chest inventory slot limits: PAGE UP or PAGE DOWN.

 Note: You can hold SHIFT to modify limits by increments of 5 instead of 1 and you can hold CONTROL to set the limit to maximum or zero.

 ### Crafting

+Navigate recipe groups: W S

+Navigate recipes within a group: A D

-Crafting components required: K
+Check crafting components required: K

+Read recipe product description: L

-Craft 1 item: OPEN SQUARE BRACKET
+Craft 1 item: LEFT BRACKET

-Craft 5 items: CLOSE SQUARE BRACKET
+Craft 5 items: RIGHT BRACKET

-Craft as many items as possible:  SHIFT + OPEN SQUARE BRACKET
+Craft as many items as possible:  SHIFT + LEFT BRACKET

+### Crafting Queue

+Navigate queue: W A S D

-Unqueue 1 item: OPEN SQUARE BRACKET
+Unqueue 1 item: LEFT BRACKET

-Unqueue 5 items: CLOSE SQUARE BRACKET
+Unqueue 5 items: RIGHT BRACKET

-Unqueue all items: SHIFT + OPEN SQUARE BRACKET
+Unqueue all items: SHIFT + LEFT BRACKET

-## In item selector
+## In item selector (alternative)

-Select category: OPEN SQUARE BRACKET or S
+Select category: LEFT BRACKET or S

 Jump to previous category level: W